Michelle Rowland: Shadow minister

 Following the ALP's defeat at the 2013 election, Rowland was appointed to Bill Shorten's Shadow Ministry.
 Rowland has held the portfolios of Shadow Assistant Minister for Communications (2013–2015), Shadow Minister for Citizenship and Multiculturalism (2013–2016), Shadow Minister for Small Business (2015–2016), and Shadow Minister for Communications (2016–2019).
 She was elevated to the shadow Cabinet in 2016, and maintained her place following Anthony Albanese's election as party leader in 2019.

 Rowland was elected President of the Australian Labor Party (NSW Branch) at the NSW State Conference on 9 October 2021.

+Minister

+On 10 September 2024, Albanese and Rowland confirmed that the federal government would introduce legislation to enforce a minimum age for access to social media and other relevant digital platforms.
+The federal government would also work with states and territorial governments to develop a uniform framework.
+Albanese said that the legislation was intended to safeguard the safety and mental and physical health of young people while Rowland said that the proposed legislation would hold big tech to account for harmful online environments and social media addiction among children.

+Following the 2025 federal election, Rowland was promoted to succeed Mark Dreyfus as the Attorney-General of Australia on 13 May 2025.

 Political positions

 Rowland is a member of Labor Right.

 In 2012, Rowland was one of 98 MPs that voted against a bill for same-sex marriage, but supported its introduction from 2016.
 Despite the 2017 Australian Marriage Law postal survey returning a 53.6% no vote for her electorate of Greenway, Rowland voted for the bill that enacted same-sex marriage in Australia.
 This was in line with her longstanding position and the national success of the Yes vote, with Rowland declaring: "Personally, a conversation I had with a mother in Seven Hills provided me with an important perspective.
 Her son is on active service in the Australian navy and he wants to marry his partner.
 This man is putting his life on the line in service to Australia.
 Who am I, and who is any person, to say that this man should not be entitled to marry the person he loves?".

 In 2021, Rowland was the most vocal critic inside the Labor caucus of its capital gains tax, negative gearing, and income tax policies, seeing all three dropped.